 The panel, or two panels, one for the city of Melbourne and one for the more rural areas of the state, which were organised by the newDemocracy Foundation for Infrastructure Victoria, is introduced in a short video https://www.youtube.com/watch?v=5-gmBlBarzw, and two separate videos give a flavour of the city jury https://www.youtube.com/watch?v=lTepsEeckms and the regional jury https://www.youtube.com/watch?v=YNjwWo57jvI.

-Currently (March 2020) the UK Climate Assembly is in progress, having held three of its planned four weekend sessions.
-The task of the Assembly is to consider how the UK can meet its legally binding target of net zero carbon emissions by 2050.
-The assembly of 110 members selected by civic lottery, has its own website with many internal links to details of its organisation.
-The assembly is an initiative of the UK parliament, rather than the UK Government, being convened by 6 Select Committees to which the Assembly will submit its final report.
-The budget of GBP 320,000 is provided by a combination of GBP 120,000 from the Select Committees, and GBP 200,000 from other donors who play no part in the proceedings.
+The assembly of 108 members selected by civic lottery, has its own website with many internal links to details of its organisation and the process of its sessions.
+The assembly was an initiative of the UK parliament, rather than the UK Government, being convened by 6 Select Committees to which the Assembly has submitted its final report.
+The budget of GBP 320,000 was provided by a combination of GBP 120,000 from the Select Committees, and GBP 200,000 from other donors, who played no part in the proceedings.

 Local government devolution